Improving your broadband speeds

 Your web browser will play a huge part in exploring the Internet, playing a much more important role than some users realise.
 Every website has information to read and be displayed correctly by your browser, and as websites get more advanced, so must your browser!

 A good example of this is older versions of Internet Explorer, which many people still use as it comes free with Microsoft software and operating systems.
 Internet Explorer 6 has a default setting to download files on a website in a sequence.
 Pages with lots of media will take longer to view due to the inefficiency of this method.
-If you update to the latest version of Internet Explorer or use a different browser, such as Mozilla Firefox or Google Chrome, you reduce the amount of time it takes you to download the page.
+If you update to the latest version of Internet Explorer (now called Microsoft Edge) or use a different browser, such as Mozilla Firefox or Google Chrome, you reduce the amount of time it takes you to download the page.

 There are many browsers out there giving users an extremely wide range of choice.
 Try and pick your favorite browser and stay with it, making sure you have the latest version and all updates from the developers website.
 Try and avoid "developer" or "beta" versions of software unless you are willing to take the associated risks with testing.